Eidenz/CalView/README.md

-# React Calendar App with Radicale Integration
+# CalView
-This application is a React-based calendar that integrates with a Radicale CalDAV server.
+CalView is a React-based calendar that integrates with a Radicale CalDAV server.
 It allows users to view, create, edit, and delete events, all synchronized with a Radicale backend.

 ## Features
 - View calendar events